amonje/consul/website/source/docs/guides/acl.html.md

 ## Step 2: Create the Bootstrap Token

-Once ACLs have been enabled we can bootstrap our first token, the master token.
-We will use it in the server configuration file as the [`master`](https://www.consul.io/docs/agent/options.html#acl_tokens_master) token.
+Once ACLs have been enabled we can bootstrap our first token, the bootstrap token.
+The bootstrap token is a management token with unrestricted privileges.
+It will be shared with all the servers in the quorum, since it will be added to the state store.

 ```bash
 $ consul acl bootstrap